beginning of content

 Key facts

-• Gastroparesis is a condition in which the muscles around the stomach don’t work properly.
+• Gastroparesis is a condition in which the muscles of the stomach don't work properly.

-• If you have gastroparesis, food stays in the stomach for longer than normal and may not be broken down as much as normal.
+• If you have gastroparesis, food stays in the stomach for longer than usual and may not be digested as easily.

-• Symptoms of gastroparesis may include feeling bloated, vomiting, having heart burn, abdominal pain, diarrhoea, reduced appetite and weight loss.
+• Symptoms of gastroparesis may include vomiting, heartburn, abdominal pain, diarrhoea, reduced appetite and weight loss.

 • Gastroparesis is managed with dietary changes, medicines and occasionally with medical procedures or surgery.